 - 1. A total of 66 semester credit hours - a.
 A minimum of 39 of graduate-level coursework credit hours - b.
-A minimum of 18 semester research credit hours - 2.
+A minimum of 24 semester research credit hours - 2.
 Pass the Qualifying Examination.
-In consultation with their advisor and the Program Director, the student may take the exam during the summer of their first year (preferred), their first Fall-Spring intersession, or their second intersession. - 3.
-Pass the Candidacy Examination (before the end of third year and no less than 12 months before the Dissertation Defense Examination) - 4.
+The normal sequence for entering students is to take the exam after the first two semesters.
+It must be completed before the beginning of year 3 (second chance at end of year 2).
+After two unsuccessful attempts, the student is excused from the program. - Pass the Candidacy Examination (before the end of third year and no less than 12 months before the Dissertation Defense Examination).
+A maximum of 9 credits of research credits (MCSE-892) may be taken while preparing the dissertation proposal. - 4.
 Hold a Research Review Milestone meeting (at least 6 months before the Dissertation Defense Examination) - 5.
 Publish two papers (including at least one referred journal paper) based on dissertation research - 6.
-Pass the Dissertation Defense Examination
+Pass the Dissertation Defense Examination.
+The degree is not complete until the dissertation is deposited in the library (now online).